blaster151/fp-3/RELATIVE-MONAD-LAYER.md

-  - ✅ Example 4 of *Monads Need Not Be Endofunctors* is executable via `analyzeIndexedContainerRelativeMonad` and the `relativeMonad.mnne.indexedContainers` oracle, which enumerate finite indexed families, replay the Example 4 unit/extraction data, and verify the relative monad laws for the induced substitution operator.
+  - ✅ Example 4 of *Monads Need Not Be Endofunctors* is executable via `analyzeIndexedContainerRelativeMonad` and the `relativeMonad.mnne.indexedContainers` oracle, which enumerate finite indexed families, replay the Example 4 unit/extraction data, and apply the recorded κ/σ substitution rules to verify the relative monad laws without relying on the focus-position simplification.
   - ✅ Definition 8.16’s enriched T-algebra is now executable via `analyzeRelativeEnrichedEilenbergMooreAlgebra` and the `relativeMonad.enriched.eilenbergMooreAlgebra` oracle, which insist the